-The Duchess of Sussex has secured a spot on British Vogue's list of today's 25 most-influential females, known as the currently be enjoying her honeymoon with Prince Harry, was described as "a bi-racial campaigning feminist from America" in her biography on the list.
+The Duchess of Sussex has secured a spot on British Vogue's list of today's 25 most-influential females, known as the Vogue 25 Power List.
+The new royal, who is believed to currently be enjoying her honeymoon with Prince Harry, was described as "a bi-racial campaigning feminist from America" in her biography on the list.
 Notably absent from the article were the Queen and the Duchess of Cambridge, who missed out on a mention - though Her Majesty was mentioned in the opening of the piece.

 Meghan and new husband Prince Harry